PedroCotovio/nclustgen/docs/source/getting-started/generating_data.rst

 Dense Tensors
 -------------

-If the generator's *in_memory* parameter is True, then a dense tensor will be generated, in this case `numpy <https://numpy.org/>`_ is used.
+If :attr:`nclustgen.Generator.Generator.in_memory` is True, then a dense tensor will be generated, in this case `numpy <https://numpy.org/>`_ is used.
 If you are not familiar with numpy follow this link to learn more about it: https://numpy.org/doc/stable/user/quickstart.html